 Substituting with white meat chicken

-Using boneless skinless chicken breasts in place of thighs in the recipe is totally fine.
-You can also use rotisserie chicken or frozen cooked chicken for an added shortcut too.
+Using cooked boneless skinless chicken breasts in place of a whole rotisserie chicken in the recipe is totally fine.

 What are oven-ready lasagna noodles?
 Can I use regular noodles?

-That being said, if you hate the oven-ready style for whatever reason, you’re more than welcome to use standard lasagna noodles.
+You can use standard lasagna noodles if you can't find oven-ready.
 Just be sure to cook them through before assembling your lasagna.

 Is cilantro required in Mexican Chicken Lasagna?